 Business owners must have at least 33 1/3% ownership to qualify for points.

-The proposed business must create or maintain at least one job for a Canadian Citizen or a Permanent Resident in Manitoba (excluding owners of the business and/or their close relatives).
+The proposed business must create or maintain at least one job for a Canadian Citizen or permanent resident in Manitoba (excluding owners of the business and/or their close relatives).

 A business research visit allows the applicant to conduct extensive research of their future business investment or proposal.
 The business research visit must be conducted no more than one year prior to the submission of your EOI.

-You can attend information sessions for the Business Investor Stream (BIS) while conducting Business Research visit to Manitoba.
-These information sessions will provide details about the BIS Program of MPNP and information about how to do business in Manitoba.
-The information sessions are commencing on April 4, 2023.
+You can attend information sessions for the Business Investor Stream (BIS) while conducting your business research visit in Manitoba.
+These information sessions will provide details about the BIS and information about doing business in Manitoba.

 |Adaptability||Points will be allocated to you if:|